JoJo’s Bizarre Adventure: Phantom Blood Volume 3

 Price: $19.99 USD – Available Here / $28.95 AUD – Available Here

 Another important element of shounen series is the incorporation of a character’s back-story into the plot.
-In this volume, Baron Zeppeli receives the all-important character development that is the back-story.
-During this flashback the Baron reveals how he learned the powerful Hamon techniques that he has honed over the years.
+In this volume, Baron Zeppeli goes through some important character development.
+During his flashback, the Baron reveals how he learned the powerful Hamon techniques that he has honed over the years.
 We find out how he became involved in the plot of the phantom mask and when he resolved to do whatever it takes to destroy it.
 The flashback occurs during a rather odd time, that being right in the middle of the action, but it helps round the Baron out as a character.
-It is important for characters in shounen series, and indeed in any series, to be round instead of flat so that readers can understand what the characters’ motivations are for doing certain things.
+It is important for characters in shounen series, and indeed in any series, to be round instead of flat so that readers can understand what the characters’ motivations are.
 The quality of storytelling here goes to show why Hirohiko Araki’s series has been published for nearly three decades and why it is still receiving anime adaptations and video game tie-ins.
 Phantom Blood may be a tragic story, but it is told far more effectively than almost all other manga series are these days.

 As with Viz Media’s previous collected volumes of Phantom Blood, this volume features an interview with Hirohiko Araki.
-In it, he discusses things such as how he initially conceived the character of Dio and other facts that will interest fans of the series.
+In it, he discusses how he initially conceived the character of Dio and other facts that will interest fans of the series.

 The Phantom Blood arc has been a great introduction to the JoJo’s Bizarre Adventure series.
-It may prove that the tropes common in shounen series have not changed much, if at all, over the past three decades, but Hirohiko Araki is skilled at taking familiar tropes, combining them with historical references and time-specific pop-culture references and creating an engaging story with them.
-It may become a little disturbing at times with the animal/human hybrid monsters that Dio creates, and with Dio himself, but those of you who do not mind such things may find reading this arc to be an entertaining way to spend one evening.
-Although it concluded relatively well, with only one important plot point being left ambiguous at the end, it will be interesting to see what Araki did next when the Battle Tendency arc begins its first ever publication in English before the end of this year.
+It proves that the tropes common in shounen series have not changed much, if at all, over the past three decades.
+However, Hirohiko Araki is skilled at taking familiar tropes, combining them with historical references and time-specific pop-culture references and creating an engaging story with them.
+It may become a little disturbing at times with the animal/human hybrid monsters that Dio creates, and with Dio himself, but those of you who do not mind such things may find reading this arc to be an entertaining way to spend an evening.
+Although it concludes relatively well, with only one important plot point being left ambiguous at the end, it will be interesting to see what Araki does next when the Battle Tendency arc begins its first ever publication in English before the end of this year.